-- c.
-The County Administrator shall inform the employee and CCMHB/CCDDB Executive Director of the date, time and place of the Termination Hearing by mailing notice to the parties at least seven (7) days before the hearing is scheduled.
-The personal attendance of the Executive Director and the employee is required. - d.
+c.
+The County Administrator shall inform the employee and the concerned Department Head of the date, time and place of the Termination Hearing by mailing notice to the parties at least seven (7) days before the hearing is

+- scheduled.
+The personal attendance of the Department Head or immediate supervisor, and the employee is required. - d.
 The employee may be accompanied by counsel or other personal representative, but the County will not pay for, or provide, counsel.
-The Executive Director shall be accompanied by counsel provided by the County (usually the State's Attorney as legal counsel of the County).
-If the State's Attorney is unavailable, counsel may be employed by the Executive Director with the approval of the County Administrator and the State's Attorney. - e.
-All Termination Hearings shall be informal, and rules of evidence shall NOT apply.
-Both the employee and the Executive Director may present relevant testimony, documentary, and physical evidence.
+The Department Head shall be accompanied by counsel provided by the County (usually the State's Attorney as legal counsel of the County).
+If the State's Attorney is unavailable, counsel may be employed by the Department Head with the approval of the County Administrator and the State's Attorney. - e.
+All Termination Hearings shall be informal and rules of evidence shall NOT apply.
+Both the employee and the Department Head may present relevant testimony, documentary and physical evidence.
 All testimony shall be given under oath.
-Both the employee and the Executive Director, personally or through their representative, shall have the right to cross-examine the other party and all witnesses who testify on behalf of the other party. - f.
+Both the employee and the Department Head, personally or through their representative, shall have the right to cross-examine the other party and all witnesses who testify on behalf of the other party. - f.
 A tape recording, or other verbatim record, of hearing shall be made.
 A transcript shall be prepared upon request and provided to any party requesting the same and paying the costs of producing a transcript to the County Administrator. - g.
 The employee has the burden of proving, by a preponderance of evidence, that his/her termination was in violation of these policies. - h.
-All appeal proceedings and evidence taken therein shall be confidential, and the public shall not be permitted to attend hearings, unless both the employee and Executive Director shall otherwise agree. - i.
+All appeal proceedings and evidence taken therein shall be confidential, and the public shall not be permitted to attend hearings, unless both the employee and Department Head shall otherwise agree. - i.
 The Hearing Officer must decide an appeal within ten (10) days of the hearing.
-If, after hearing the facts of the termination, the Hearing Officer believes the individual has not been improperly terminated, the Executive Director action will be upheld.
+If, after hearing the facts of the termination, the Hearing Officer believes the individual has not been improperly terminated, the Department Head action will be upheld.
 If, however, the Hearing Officer determines the employment of the individual has been improperly terminated, according to the guidelines in Section 6-4.1, the employee will be reinstated and compensated any back pay resulting from the termination.
-The Hearing Officer shall not have the authority to reduce the discipline imposed, but may recommend to the Executive Director appropriate discipline to be imposed, short of termination.
-A written decision containing findings of fact shall be made by the Hearing Officer and mailed to the employee, Executive Director, County Administrator, and Chair of the Policy, Personnel, & Appointments Committee within ten (10) days of the hearing.
+The Hearing Officer shall not have the authority to reduce the discipline imposed, but may recommend to the Department Head appropriate discipline to be imposed, short of termination.
+A written decision containing findings of fact shall be made by the Hearing Officer and mailed to the employee, Department Head, County Administrator, and Chair of the Policy, Personnel, & Appointments Committee within ten (10) days of the hearing. - j.

-j.
 If an employee does not request a termination hearing within ten (10) days of the written notice of the termination, the termination will be deemed proper.